Honda Accord (sixth generation): Americas, Australia, New Zealand and Southeast Asia

 Beginning in 1997 at launch, Accord keys were equipped with immobilizer microchips.
 In late 1998, for the 1999 model year, the Accord was equipped with foldable mirrors.
-For 2001, the DX Value Package was added, and the Special Edition was re-introduced for 2002 models.
+For 2001, the DX Value Package was added, and the Special Edition was reintroduced for 2002 models.

 The 1998 Accord was also assembled in New Zealand at the very end of overall CKD car production due to the abolition of import tariffs on built cars which made local assembly uneconomic.
-1,200 examples of the car (the mid-sized U.S. sedan version) were built before the Honda New Zealand factory was closed; the very first Honda-owned factory operation to be closed down) and the equipment (which included a paint shop acquired from Nissan when that automaker closed its Australian manufacturing unit in 1994) was shipped to other Honda assembly units, mainly in Asia.
+1,200 examples of the car (the mid-sized U.S. sedan version) were built before the Honda New Zealand factory was closed; (the very first Honda-owned factory operation to be closed down) and the equipment (which included a paint shop acquired from Nissan when that automaker closed its Australian manufacturing unit in 1994) was shipped to other Honda assembly units, mainly in Asia.
 Small numbers of Accords were imported (right hand drive) from the U.S. before sourcing switched to Thailand once Accord assembly began there.
 The Thai factory continues to supply New Zealand with the latest generation Accord and now also ships that line and other Honda models to Australia and elsewhere in Southeast Asia.

 Concerns over airbag safety plagued the Japanese automaker.
 The company announced it was recalling vehicles citing driver's airbags that deploy with too much force during collisions.
 Honda says 2,430 faulty airbags were installed as repairs to customer vehicles after a collision.
-But since the company cannot accurately track down which Honda received the flawed airbags, Honda broadened its search to include the 2001-2002 Accord.
+But since the company cannot accurately track down which Honda received the flawed airbags, Honda broadened its search to include– 2001 and 2002 Accords.
 Since November 2008, Honda has recalled some 1.7 million of its cars for airbag concerns.
 At its last similar expanded recall in February 2010, Honda said the too-powerful airbags have been involved in 12 incidents, including one fatality.
 As of February 2018, 24 deaths and 240 injuries have been attributed to Takata Airbags worldwide.
 The NHTSA has 37 million vehicles under recall for their replacement.